Azure/azure-sdk-for-python/sdk/formrecognizer/azure-ai-formrecognizer/TROUBLESHOOTING.md

 ```

 #### Invalid SAS URL
 This error points to missing permissions on the blob storage SAS URL for the Form Recognizer service to access the training dataset resource.
+For more information about SAS tokens for Form Recognizer, see [here](https://learn.microsoft.com/azure/applied-ai-services/form-recognizer/create-sas-tokens).

 Example error output:
 ```text